Consumer Proposal Richmond

 Click here to learn how to pay your consumer proposal early.

 Here’s where you must proceed cautiously and remember that there are consequences to this kind of solution.
 Firstly, your credit rating will drop to an R7 while the proposal is active and the event will be recorded in your credit report for 3 years following the date of your final payment.
-This will make it difficult to secure new credit during and even in the months following your discharge.
+This will make it difficult to secure new credit in Richmond during and even in the months following your discharge.
 Secondly, you must abide by any rules set by the court.
 That means no missing payments, no skipping the credit counselling sessions you may be assigned.

 Although you’re generally able to pay a consumer proposal early if you have the adequate funds, you must be sure to pay your full remaining balance on time, as any defaulted payments will just make things worse.
 That said, any assets you own should be safe from seizure.